On-Camera Sound Recording: Audio Basics

 Sample Rate

 First, let’s talk about sample rate.
 Sample rate is the number of times per second the audio is sampled.
-Without getting into a huge technical discussion, I’m just going to give you the answer here: 48 kilohertz.
+Without getting into a huge technical discussion, I’m going to give you the answer here: 48 kilohertz.
 That’s the answer to the question, “What sample rate do you choose?”

 Why 48 kHz?
 The number one reason is that it sounds awesome!
 Are there higher-resolution audio formats available out there?
 Yup, there’s 96 kHz or 192 kHz.
-Most cannot hear the difference, especially considering that your video will be consumed primarily on a mobile device.
-Someone who has fully decked-out audio gear and a treated will probably watch your video, but overall, it’s a safe bet that it will be consumed on mobile.
+Most people cannot hear the difference, especially considering that your video will be consumed primarily on a device.
+Someone who has fully decked-out audio gear and a treated room will probably watch your video, but overall, it’s a safe bet that it will be consumed on mobile.
 When you are out in the world, there is noise, and where there is noise, it becomes impossible for even a well-trained ear to tell the difference between 48 kHz and a higher sample rate.
 So in this case more is not better—it’s just more memory.

 Audio actually doesn’t take up that much memory in general, so why not record at the highest rate?
 The answer is that you just don’t need to.
 Your time would be better used trying to get a better signal-to-noise ratio, working on your mic placement techniques, working on your audio processing, and working on your audio processing in post-production.
 Don’t worry about sample rate—just stick to 48 kHz.
 It’s what I use, and it’s what a lot of people use.
 It sounds fantastic, and you can get wonderful-sounding recordings by sticking with it.